-The fear of public speaking is one of the most common conditions that affects 4 out of 10 people.
+The fear of public speaking or Glossophobia is one of the most common conditions that affects 4 out of 10 people.
 This fear may have developed in an individual because of a previous experience where the speaker’s presentation/speech may not have been received well.
 Other reasons include a history of having been misjudged, rejected, or embarrassed during an event in early life.

 Some incidents like failure to deliver a presentation in front of a classroom may not have appeared intense at the time when it happened but can have fatal long-term implications.
 For some, it is an in-built personality trait.
 It is common for children who have not been exposed to social situations or large crowds to develop a fear of public speaking.
 Small incidents could trigger severe trauma and distress.